Our Team & Therapists

 Diploma in Child Psychology

-Olivia has participated in several volunteer programmes where she could apply what she learnt, including a reading programme with SHINE Children & Youth Services, where she guided young children with learning difficulties in reading.
+Olivia has participated in several volunteer programmes where she could apply what she learnt, including a reading programme with SHINE Children & Youth Services, where she guided young children with learning difficulties in language and reading.
 Her experience gained from interacting with these special children helped her to realise her aspiration of being able to help others struggling from challenging life circumstances.
-She has also worked with younger children during her attachments yearly to preschools, helping them acquire greater knowledge through the fun and learning play experiences she planned.
-Additionally, her industrial attachment opportunity in Assumption Learning further strengthened her interest and desire to be part of the Special Children’s Early Intervention Program that helps them develop the capacity for independence.
+Her experiences in working with younger children during her yearly attachments and internships to preschools also encouraged her to help them acquire greater knowledge through the fun and learning play experiences she planned.

 Course Completion